 What Types of Boots Do Brands Make?

-Don't be confused if, let's say, your adidas Predators are called Predator 20.1 and your mate's Predator is 20+.
+Don’t be confused if, let’s say, your adidas Predators are called Predator .1 and your mate’s Predator is +.
 Brands have used tiers for their silos to be able to market said lines to as many people as possible.
-Nike labels its top-end model Elite, followed by the takedowns Pro, Academy and Club. adidas and Puma share an identical tier system, as adidas uses a +,.1,.2,.3, and .4 system and simply a .1, .2, .3, and .4 labels for Puma.
-Mizuno's tier names may arguably be the proudest, with the top-end being called Made in Japan (indeed it is), and takedowns being named Elite and MD KL.
+Nike labels its top-end model Elite, followed by the takedowns Pro, Academy, and Club. adidas uses a numerical tier system, labeling from top to bottom +,.1,.2,.3, and .4.
+Puma is descriptive like Nike and has their boots in Ultimate, Pro, Match, and Play ranges.
+Mizuno’s tier names may arguably be the proudest, with the top-end being called Made in Japan (indeed it is), and takedowns being named Elite and MD KL.
 Smaller brands like New Balance also employ a tier system, using the terms Pro, Destroy, and Dispatch from highest to lowest.

 Boots By Position

 You finished a game, thrown your boots on the ground in the changing rooms, or given them to the kitman, only to find that other players have similar boots as yours!
 Or perhaps you just want something a little unique and personal to you on your boots.
 It would then be a massive problem to sort out which one is yours.
 We’ve got your back, we’ll show you tips on how to customize your football shoes, demonstrating how to transfer your name or logo on to the boots or order a unique pair made just for you.
 Customising your pairs need not be expensive; as simple as using a different set of laces can have an enormous impact in terms of personalising the look and feel of your boots.